 Funeral service programs

 Elizabeth Fournier of Cornerstone Funeral Services says, “The traditional way of dealing with the death of a loved one in the U.S. has been by holding a funeral.
-When someone dies, a funeral home would be hired.
+When someone dies, a funeral home should be hired.
 They come to remove the body, and it is then prepared by embalming for a viewing and church service.
-Afterwards, there is a procession that follows the body to the cemetery or burial grounds.”
+Afterward, there is a procession that follows the body to the cemetery or burial grounds.”